NubeDev/grafana-altera/README.md

 The alerta Table Plugin would be a widget that could be added in the grafana dashboard.
 The user could then do actions like

+- Delete/Update/Watch/Ach/Shelve
+- edit notes
+- assign (Not sure if we will use the grafana user API to get the users)

 ## Grafana alerta Data source